waynebhayes/BLANT/README.md

 Our new tool, called BLANT (*Basic local Aligment Network Tool*), is intended to form the basis of a seed-and-extend local alignment algorithm, but for networks: given an undirected network *G*, and a value of *k*, it samples connected *k*-node subgraphs called *k-graphlets*.
 Since the number of *k*-graphlets in a graph of *n* nodes is exponential in both *k* and *n*, BLANT does not exhaustively enumerate all *k*-graphlets, but instead randomly samples as many as the user specifies.
 Furthermore, since uniform random sampling of *k*-graphlets is difficult, there are several choices among sampling methods, each with different trade-offs.
 Finally, BLANT allows for several different methods of output: it can produce *orbit-degree vectors* (ODVs) like [ORCA](https://academic.oup.com/bioinformatics/article/30/4/559/205331), or graphlet frequencies, or an explicit list of *k*-graphlets that can be used as seeds for later extension.
 At present, BLANT does not provide an "extend" functionality; there are *many* seed-and-extend local alignment algorithms in the literature, each with its own method of seeding and extending.
 Although BLANT currently is by far the fastest method of producing a large number of *seeds*, we have not yet tested how the various extend algorithms perform using our seeds; this is a clear area of future work, and suggestions are welcome.
 Despite the lack of an "extend" feature, BLANT is still capable of useful bioinformatics, as described in our first tool paper in the journal *Bioinformatics* (citation to be filled later).

 ## USAGE
+### Quick Start guide
+To make and then test *everything* just type

+    ./regression-test-all.sh -make

+Be warned it may take up to an hour, especially creating the k=8 lookup tables.
+Note that doing the above performs a "make pristine", which is even cleaner than "make clean".
+In particular, "clean" cleans all executables but doesn't touch the lookup tables; use "make pristine" to remove even the lookup tables (which shouldn't be necessary since they never change, though they take up disk space).

 ### Required Command-line arguments
 SYNOPSIS (things inside {} are mandatory; those inside [] are optional; if no source network is given, it is read from the standard input):